playfulprogramming/playfulprogramming/content/crutchcorn/posts/stop-outsourcing-your-react-opinions/index.md

 }
 ```

+This came with a number of criticms;

+- Migrating from class-based components was harder because of a lack of lifecycle methods
+- Effects became harder to manage because the whole component would re-render instead of "just" the `render` method
+- Hooks came with their own rules that many found obnoxious

-This had a number of benefits, the biggest of which going back to the concept of composition.
+But despite these criticisms this had a number of benefits, the biggest of which going back to the concept of composition.

 ## Adopting components' strengths in the logic layer